jadabau/BAUTISTA-Python-Portfolio/README.md

 ---

 ### 🇵🇭 Streamlit App: Travel Pilipinas Cultural Explorer
-This interactive web app, built with **Streamlit**, helps users explore the diverse cultural, natural, and historical destinations of the Philippines.
+This interactive web app, built with **Streamlit**, helps tourists explore the diverse cultural and natural destinations of the Philippines according to their purpose of travel.
 Users can browse places by category, view them on a map, and learn about their history, highlights, and special local dishes.

 Features:
 - Sidebar navigation to switch between Home and Explore views